1fixdotio/media-search-enhanced/README.txt

 This plugin is made for:

-* Search through all fields in Media Library, including: title, caption, alternative text and description.
+* Search through all fields in Media Library, including: ID, title, caption, alternative text and description.
 * Search Taxonomies for Media, include the name, slug and description fields.
 * Search media file name.
 * Use shortcode `[mse-search-form]` to insert a media search form in posts and template files.
 It will search for media by all fields mentioned above.